Close

 See the mandatory registration standards on the Board’s registration standards page.

 You can start practising when the Board has granted you provisional registration.
-You need to successfully complete 12 months of supervised practice (47 weeks full time equivalent).
+You need to satisfactorily complete 12 months of supervised practice (47 weeks full time equivalent).
 While you are completing your supervised practice, you must:

 While you hold provisional registration and are working towards general registration, you and your supervisor need to complete two reports to the Board after three months of practice: